tgc-bot/FourAcesContracts/Staff.md

 ## Employment of Staff

-A Member of the Casino may be employed by one of the Casino’s Ministries.
+A Member of the Casino MAY be employed by one of the Casino’s Ministries.
 The Head of the Ministry that is hiring the Member SHALL execute an employment command within the Discord server in order to officially hire the Member.
 Employment to a Division is made to the sole